Smartphone-Companions/Companions/LIA - Leave it alone/README.md

 # LIA  - Leave it alone
-A Project realised by Leonard Guyot and Bastien Claesens.
+A Project realised by Leonard Guyot and Bastien Claessens.

 More info here: [Website Smartphone Companions](https://www.smartphone-companions.design)